How Much Does an AI Receptionist Cost? A Straightforward Breakdown

 Usually, yes, if your business wins meaningful revenue from inbound calls.
 A dental practice that captures one new patient may recover $500 to $1,500 or more in lifetime value.
 A property manager that catches one lease inquiry before a competitor may protect a month of rent.
 A home service company that answers one urgent call after hours may book a job that would have disappeared.

 That is why the cheapest plan is not always the best plan.
 The best plan is the one that answers the calls that matter, captures accurate details, and gives your team a clean next step.
-A plan that costs $347 but captures one extra customer can beat a plan that costs $99 and misses the important moments.
+A plan that costs more but captures one extra customer can beat a cheap plan that misses the important moments.

 What hidden costs should you watch for?